Jacamein/Prompt-Wizards-Spells/README.md

 ### Step 2:

 Great.
-Now generate a prompt of your interpretation of [ANYTHING YOU WANT TO GENERAT], [STYLE OF THE PHOTO].
+Now generate a prompt of your interpretation of [ANYTHING YOU WANT TO GENERATE], [STYLE OF THE PHOTO].